Elliptic fibrations on K3 surfaces

 \section{Abstract}

-This is mainly a review and applications of our old results related to the title.
-We discuss, how many elliptic fibrations and elliptic fibrations with infinite automorphism groups (or Mordell--Weil groups) an algebraic K3 surface over an algebraically closed field can have.
+The present paper consists mainly of a review and applications of our old results related to the title.
+We discuss how many elliptic fibrations and elliptic fibrations with infinite automorphism groups (or Mordell--Weil groups) an algebraic K3 surface over an algebraically closed field can have.

 As examples of applications of the same ideas, we also consider K3 surfaces with exotic structures: with finite number of non-singular rational curves, with finite number of Enriques involutions, and with naturally arithmetic automorphism groups.